m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-1.md

 This tediousness led to the growth of active networks, which aimed at opening up network control.
 Active networking envisioned a programming interface (a network API) that exposed resources/network nodes and supported customization of functionalities for subsets of packets passing through the network nodes.
 This was the opposite of the popular belief in the internet community - the simplicity of the network core was important to the internet success!

 In the early 1990s, the networking approach was primarily via IP or ATM (Asynchronous Transfer Mode).
-Active networking became one of the first ‘clean slate’ approaches to network architecture.
+Active networking became one of the first ‘clean slate' approaches to network architecture.

 There were two types of programming models in active networking.
 These models differ based on where the code to execute at the nodes was carried.